Dataiku vs DataSynth

 - What is this tool?

-- DataSynth generates synthetic datasets for AI training while ensuring privacy.
+- DataSynth generates privacy-safe synthetic datasets for AI and machine learning training and testing.

 - How much does it cost?